Living with uS: How to keep your shared kitchen clean

 - Clean the hobs and inside the oven after you cook

-- Wipe down your fridge, freezer, and microwave often
+- Wipe down your fridge, freezer, kettle and microwave with disinfectant often

 - Wipe down all worktops and surfaces after you cook or eat